In this instructable, I will show you the whole process of installing an amplified subwoofer into a car.

 This process will work with most stock stereos, and all aftermarket stereos.
 It can be modified to work with all stock stereos, but you may need a few more parts.
 I will show you how to do this with an aftermarket head unit (stereo).

 When you look at the pictures, realize that I am using an amplifier that is too small for the subwoofer.
 It is for demonstration purposes and it does not sound as good as it should.
-In other words, my car needs a bigger amplifier to support the subwoofer.

 Step 1: Parts

 So what will we need to do this?

 -Amplifier (see next step)

 -10 Gauge or thicker, 20 foot insulated wire (for power)